Marvel1738/Stocks/README.md

-Wanted to create a small scale full stack project to put together my knowlege of sql, spring, rest api, and vanilla frontend.
-My first spring boot project.
+# Simple Stock Portfolio Application

+This project is a small-scale, full-stack application designed to consolidate knowledge of SQL, Spring Boot, REST APIs, and vanilla front-end development.
+It serves as my first comprehensive Spring Boot project.

 ## Usage

-* **Viewing Stocks:** The stock data table will be displayed upon opening the application.
+* **Viewing Stocks:** The stock data table is displayed upon opening the application.
-* **Searching Stocks:** Enter a ticker symbol in the search input and click "Search".
+* **Searching Stocks:** Enter a ticker symbol in the search input and click "Search" to view specific stock details.
+If no stock is found, an alert will be displayed.
-* **Updating Stocks:** Click "Edit" on a stock row, modify the values, and click "Save" (updated in database)
+* **Updating Stocks:** Modify the editable fields (Price, Market Cap, P/E Ratio) directly in the table and click "Save" to update the stock information in the database.
-* **Adding Stocks:** Click "Add Stock" and enter the details in the prompts (added to database)
+* **Deleting Stocks:** Click "Delete" on a stock row to remove the stock from the database.
+* **Adding Stocks:** Fill out the form fields (Ticker, Company Name, Price, Market Cap, P/E Ratio, Sector) and click "Add Stock" to add a new stock to the database.

 ## Technologies Used

 * **Backend:**
     * Spring Boot (Java)